-Over 19,000 women from more than 100 countries have signed in support of 500 Women Scientists, pledging to build an inclusive scientific community dedicated to training a more diverse group of future leaders in science and to use the language of science to bridge divides and enhance global diplomacy.
+Over 19,000 women of STEM and supporters from more than 100 countries have signed in support of 500 Women Scientists, pledging to build an inclusive scientific community dedicated to training a more diverse group of future leaders in science and to use the language of science to bridge divides and enhance global diplomacy.

 Who We Are

 500 Women Scientists is a grassroots organization started by four women who met in graduate school at CU Boulder and who maintained friendships and collaborations after jobs and life took them away from Boulder.
 Immediately following the November 2016 election, we published an open letter re-affirming our commitment to speak up for science and for women, minorities, immigrants, people with disabilities, and LGBTQIA.

 500 Women Scientists works to build communities and foster real change that comes from small groups, not large crowds.
 Our Local Pods help create those deep roots through strong, personal relationships.
 Local Pods are where members meet regularly, develop a support network, make strategic plans, and take action.
 Pods focus on issues that resonate in their communities, rooted in our mission and values.

 We wrote our open letter with no agenda for building a grassroots movement and hoped to get 500 signatures ("500" seemed aspirational).
 We surpassed that goal within hours of posting the letter and we continue to reach more and more women of STEM and supporters across the world.

 THE MISSION OF 500 WOMEN SCIENTISTS IS TO PROMOTE A DIVERSE AND INCLUSIVE SCIENTIFIC COMMUNITY THAT BRINGS PROGRESSIVE SCIENCE-BASED SOLUTIONS TO LOCAL AND GLOBAL CHALLENGES.